IBM/Hybrid-Cloud-Applications-and-Services/README.md

 4. After you open the secure gateway client with your Gateway ID and Security Token, you need to add access list entries for the on-premises endpoint.
 If you are doing [Scenario One: Enable your application in Private Cloud to be accessed externally via Public Cloud](#scenario-one-enable-your-application-in-private-cloud-to-be-accessed-externally-via-public-cloud), run `acl allow 127.0.0.1:9443` on your secure gateway client to enable access to your application server.
 If you are doing [Scenario Two: Enable your application in Public Cloud to connect to resources in Private Cloud](#scenario-two-enable-your-application-in-public-cloud-to-connect-to-resources-in-private-cloud), run `acl allow 127.0.0.1:5984` to enable access to your database.

-5. Now go back to your bluemix's secure gateway page and create your destination.
+5. Now go back to your secure gateway page and create your destination.
 First, select **On-Premises** at Guided Setup and click next.

 	![on-premises](images/on-premises.png)